actualbudget/actual/docs/troubleshooting/edge-browser.md

 To mitigate this, we will add an exception.

 1. Open Edge's settings and navigate to the section labeled "Enhance your security on the web".
-2. Select the arrow adjacent to "Exceptions":
+2. Select the arrow adjacent to "Exceptions".
-3. Click the "Add a site" button and enter the domain where your Actual instance is hosted:
+3. Click the "Add a site" button and enter the domain where your Actual instance is hosted.